Kevin-Hernandez-Garza/book-search/README.md

 ## Description 📖

-- A Google Books API search engine built with GraphQL API and also built with Apollo Server.
-The app was built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.
-It allow's users to save book searches to the back end.
+- A Google Books API search engine built with GraphQL API in order to get specific data and built with Apollo Server.
+The app was built using the M.E.R.N. stack, with a React front end in order to provide a multi-page feel for the user.
+MongoDB backend database, and Node.js/Express.js server and API.
+It allow's users to save book searches.

 ## Table of Contents